0xCAFEDECAF/VanLiveConnect/README.md

 ### Automating your smart phone or tablet

-It is possible (and very convenient!) to automate all actions that are needed to start displaying your vehicle information on your smart phone or tablet as soon as you enter the vehicle.
+It is possible (and very convenient!) to automate all actions that are needed to start displaying your vehicle information on your smartphone or tablet as soon as you enter the vehicle.
 An excellent app that offers all necessary functions is [MacroDroid - Device Automation]

 Below are screenshots that show two macros which perform all the necessary actions: